-- Horseshoe: because horseshoes were made of iron, they were believed to ward of evil spirits and witches.
+- Horseshoe: because horseshoes were made of iron, they were believed to ward off evil spirits and witches.

 - Four leaf clover: because of the rarity of finding one (1-1000), it was considered a good omen when one was found.
 There are variations to this superstition that can be found here.

-- Lady Bug: this one stems from the lady bugs’ positive influence over pest control.
+- Lady Bug: this one stems from the ladybugs’ positive influence on pest control.
 Farmer’s need them to help keep pest populations down.